EmmyGames/GeneralGit/README.md

 When adhering to [2.2](#2.2), the worst 3rd party conflict you can have is if two 3rd party assets both have the same sample content.
 If all your assets are in a project specific folder, including sample content you may have moved into your folder, your project will never break.

-#### DLC, Sub-Projects, and Patches Are Easily Maintained
-If your project plans to release DLC or has multiple sub-projects associated with it that may either be migrated out or simply not cooked in a build, assets relating to these projects should have their own separate top level content folder.
-This make cooking DLC separate from main project content far easier.
-Sub-projects can also be migrated in and out with minimal effort.
-If you need to change a material of an asset or add some very specific asset override behavior in a patch, you can easily put these changes in a patch folder and work safely without the chance of breaking the core project.

 <a name="2.3"></a>
 <a name="structure-developers"></a>
 ### 2.3 Use Developers Folder For Local Testing